DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 Topology widgets are created from a stream's topology configuration, namely from its brief topology data.
-Giving these to the constructor of a topology widget will then construct the topology tree, first layer being the root with a machine node (which also represents the stream, but uses hwloc terminology, hence "machine"), then construction is something like depth-first search:
+Giving these to the constructor of a topology widget will then construct the topology tree, construction is something like depth-first search:
 1. Find a NUMA node in the brief topology.
 2. Find a core in the NUMA node.
 3. Construct a core node from the data of its PUs and logical index.
-4. Repeat steps 3-4 until all core nodes for a NUMA node have been created.
+4. Repeat steps 3-4 until all core nodes of a NUMA node have been created.
 5. Create a NUMA node node with data of its cores and logical index.
-6. Repeat steps 1-5 until all NUMA node nodes for a machine have been created.
+6. Repeat steps 1-5 until all NUMA nodes of a machine have been created.
-7. Finish construction of the machine node.
+7. If only one NUMA node is present, hide it to increase useful information space.
 8. Output the tree.

 Constructor of the topology widget also uses data from the GL widget, mainly the value of spacing between graphs in it and number of graphs.
-The topology widgets height is equal to the amount of graphs times their height + the amount of spacing between graphs times spacing value.
-In contrast, the machine node's height is the computed height of machine nodes + spacings between them.
-NUMA node nodes' and cores nodes' heights are computed similarly as heights of their children (for cores, heights of the CPU graphs an spacings between them) plus spacings between the children.
+The topology widget's height is equal to the amount of graphs times their height + the amount of spacing between graphs times spacing value.
+NUMA node nodes' and cores nodes' heights are computed similarly as heights of their children (for cores, heights of the CPU graphs and spacings between them) plus spacings between the children.

 ### Updating topology widgets